There are questions to ask your ghostwriter before work begins.

-- who is in charge?
+- Who is in charge?

-- how long will it take?
+- How long will it take?

-- how will we communicate?
+- How will we communicate?

-- who will do the writing?
+- Who will do the writing?

 Let’s look at these and other questions to ask your ghostwriter.
 Then we’ll consider five questions you should ask yourself.

-Who is in charge?
+#1 – Who is in charge?

-But while you will certainly want to ensure the proper style is used and all information is correct, the ghostwriter should be the ultimate expert on how to write, lay out a chapter, and structure the book.
+But while you will certainly want to ensure that the proper style is used and all information is correct, the ghostwriter should be the ultimate expert on how to write, lay out a chapter, and structure the book.

-Remember: You hired an expert writer who knows how to craft an excellent book.
+Remember that you hired an expert writer who knows how to craft an excellent book.
 If you don’t trust her to do a good job, it’s time to get a new ghostwriter.
 Otherwise, just sit back and let the expert do her thing.

-How long will it take?
+#2 – How long will it take?

-Insist that the ghostwriter stick to the schedule – and make sure you do so, as well.
+Insist that the ghostwriter stick to the schedule, and make sure you do so as well.
 If you’re tardy in providing information, reading and correcting drafts, or otherwise doing your part (and that includes making payments), your project is much more likely to fall behind.

-How, and how often, will we communicate?
+#3 – How, and how often, will we communicate?

 Others prefer regular communication to keep up with the progress and make suggestions as the manuscript takes shape.
-Perhaps you’d like to see drafts of the chapters as they are written, have a regular bi-weekly phone call, and so on.
+You might like to see drafts of the chapters as they are written, have a regular bi-weekly phone call, and so on.

 There is no “correct” approach.
 Ask your ghostwriter how she prefers to work, then discuss the level of communication you’d prefer.